Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 • Caching results

-• Error handling (e.g., exponential backoff)
+• Handling errors (e.g., exponential backoff)

 - Using service accounts to make Cloud API calls